 Cave Temples of Badami- Masterpieces of Chalukya Temple Art

-Carved out of the red sandstone hills overlooking the beautiful Agastya Lake, the four cave temples of Badami standout among the cave temples in India – including Ajantha-Ellora caves, Karla caves, Elephanta caves, and Barabar caves – because of the stunning scenic beauty around them, colorfulness of red sand stones in which they are carved, and the beauty of the carvings.
+Carved out of the red sandstone hills overlooking the beautiful Agastya Lake, the four cave temples of Badami standout among the cave temples in India – including Ajantha-Ellora caves, Karla caves, Elephanta caves, and Barabar caves – because of the stunning scenery around them, colorfulness of red sand stones in which they are carved, and the beauty of the carvings.

 The cave temples were constructed by meticulously carving out the stone material from rock to create beautiful structures, sculptures, and sculptural reliefs.
 They are an impressive work of art, and visiting them is a fascinating experience.
 It is mind-boggling how the ancient Indians were able to create such magnificent structures without the aid of sophisticated machinery or tools.

 The cluster of four caves are next to each other and connected via flights of steps and labeled accordingly as Cave – 1 to Cave – 4 based on the sequence of approach to the caves.
 In other words, you would visit Cave – 1 first and Cave – 4 last.